 Familiar trees and shrubs of northern latitudes.
 The typically white and yellowish peeling bark of white birch and yellow birch, respectively, makes many individuals readily recognizable in the field.
 Yet, the taxa are extremely variable with many individuals (especially in the form of herbarium specimens) difficult to recognize.
 Hybridization is rather frequent, producing intermediates that are often easy to recognize in the field, but also causing difficulties in the herbarium.
 Betula pubescens has been persistently reported from Michigan, but no specimens have been seen.

-1. Leaves with 7–12 pairs of distinct lateral veins; mature pistillate aments 11–21 (–24) mm thick, sessile or nearly so (peduncles at most ca. 5 mm); bark of twigs with flavor of wintergreen; mature plant a tree with yellowish peeling or dark yellowish, reddish, or blackish bark.
+1. Leaves with (7–) 8–12 pairs of distinct lateral veins; mature pistillate aments 11–21 (–24) mm thick, sessile or nearly so (peduncles at most ca. 5 mm); bark of twigs with flavor of wintergreen.

 2. Leaf tips (of larger leaves, especially the paired short shoot leaves) slightly concavely tapered to a short acuminate apex; leaves usually irregularly doubly serrate; bark yellowish, peeling (occasionally dark and sometimes furrowed or checkered); abundant, often large, forest tree.